 It’s best practice to lower the scan to 200/220 characters, so you are sure you will not have any problems.

 But this tool does not scan for invalid characters, so what else can we use?

 In the past you could use the SharePoint migration tool to migrate your data but now you can use the Migration Manager.

 There are some benefits when you use this tool, it scans for the SharePoint path limit (400 characters) and it scans for invalid characters.

 When you use the “scan only” function, it will only perform a scan and you can download a zip file with the item failure summary in it.

 Sharepoint’s long file path.

 Maybe instead of changing only the file which exceeds the limit, he or she could change the folder structure itself to make 100% sure there are no problems left when you migrate.
-You will keep in mind the rule of 3, when changing the file structure.
-Please make sure you don’t nest more folders then 3 layers deep.
+You will keep in mind the rule of 3 when changing the file structure.
+Please make sure you don’t nest more folders than 3 layers deep.

 When you apply the rule of three you are also saving time for your users because each time, they don’t have to be clicking 10 or 20 times to reach their final destination.